Sea-Watch: Reconnaissance aircraft

+Since 2017, Sea-Watch have operated a SAR-coordinating reconnaissance aircraft, Moonbird, a single-engined Cirrus SR22, and since June 2020, also the Seabird, a twin-engined high-performance Beechcraft Baron 58.
+"Moonbird" was phased out in 2022 and replaced by another Beechcraft Baron 58 named "Seabird 2".
+These are flown in cooperation with the Swiss NGO Humanitarian Pilots Initiative.
+By August 2025, together with Association Pilotes Volontaires (APV) flying "Colibri 2", NGOs operated three aircraft from Italy; these observing aircraft were used to scout for migrant boats.
+The APV aircraft was grounded by the Italian Civil Aviation Authority (Enac) for 20 days in August 2025.

+Operational history

+2017

 On 6 November 2017, the crew of a Sea-Watch ship rescued 58 people in an operation hindered by the Libyan Navy.
 Twenty other people drowned.
 Video footage that implicated the Libyan Coast Guard was later used in legal action against Italy in the European Court of Human Rights.

 2018

 The ship Sea-Watch resumed her operations in November 2018 after it was detained in Malta between July and October.

 On 22 December 2018, another of the organisation's ships, Sea-Watch 3, rescued around 32 people, but was unable to dock in Malta, Italy, or Spain.